In the kitchen showdown, it's onion flakes vs minced onion.

 Minced onions tend to clump together making them difficult to spread evenly in food items or measure out accurately.

-Moreover, as onion flakes are already dehydrated, they do not add excess moisture to the dish which can affect its texture.
+Also, as onion flakes are already dehydrated, they do not add excess moisture to the dish which can affect its texture.

-It’s important to note that although both onion flakes and minced onion are interchangeable in most recipes, the quantity required may differ due to their varying forms.
+Although both onion flakes and minced onion are interchangeable in most recipes, the quantity required may differ due to their varying forms.

 For instance, 1 tablespoon of minced onion can be substituted with a teaspoon of onion flakes.